deepstreamIO/ds-demo-spaceshooter/README.md

 But there's also network latency!
 Information needs time to travel - for optic fibre about 67ms for 10.000km, not counting switches, routers and other network hops that further slow it down.
 That means that if you're running your server in the US and play in europe, your game won't feel particularly responsive.

 ## About this tutorial
-This tutorial will take you trough the high level concepts and all the tricky bits of the implementation - for brevities sake though it skips a lot of project setup, css / styling and most of the more common aspects.
+This tutorial will take you trough the high level concepts and all the tricky bits of the implementation - for brevities sake it skips a lot of project setup, css / styling and most of the more common aspects.
 To get an impression of how everything fits together, quickly head over to the [Github Repository](https://github.com/deepstreamIO/ds-demo-spaceshooter) - don't worry, I'll wait.

+### Latest browsers only
+This tutorial makes liberal use of new browser features like WebGL and ES6 syntax.
+It works well in all latest browsers (tested in Chrome 51, FF 47 & Edge 25), but won't be much fun in your good old IE 8.

-## Let's start with the structure
+## The structure
-First off, we'll create three files:
+Let's start by creating three files:

 - **game.js** will contain the main game object that creates the PIXI stage, adds and removes spaceships to it and manages the game loop (more about that later)